Do you want to learn how to write a love letter to your husband or wife? If yes, then this article is for you.

 6. End your love letter with a memorable tone.

 Always end by recalling one of your favorite memories together, and then how you look forward to sharing many more memories together.

 Write the first draft and take a break.
 If you come up with any other ideas, make notes.
 Take a few days or a week if needed before you write everything down you want to say.

-If you are not constrained by time, put the letter away for a week, then come back to it to read and make any corrections necessary before sending.
+If you are not constrained by time, put the letter away for a week or two.
+Then come back to it to read and make any necessary corrections before sending.

 7. The salutation should be romantic.